jasonkwong11/realestcomps/README.md

 Realest Comps lets real estate investors judge a potential investment property by providing a list of comps (comparable properties) and each comp's investor-relevant data.

-Get exact data and analytics for your investment property without risking mistakes by crunching the numbers in your head.
-All data is provided by the Zillow API, without the clutter and noise.
+Get the analytics for your investment property without risking mistakes by crunching the numbers in your head.
+All data is provided by two Zillow APIs, without the clutter and noise.

-Uses a Rails backend to retrieve data from Zillow API, and uses Angular to provide a snappy interace to it.
+Uses a Rails backend to retrieve data from two Zillow APIs and Angular to provide a snappy interface to it.

 ## Installation